LedgerHQ/app-boilerplate/README.md

 Be sure to have your environment correctly set up (see [Getting Started](https://ledger.readthedocs.io/en/latest/userspace/getting_started.html)) and [ledgerblue](https://pypi.org/project/ledgerblue/) and installed.

-If you want to benefit from [vscode](https://code.visualstudio.com/) integration, it's recommanded to move the toolchain in `/opt` and set `BOLOS_ENV` environment variable as follows
+If you want to benefit from [vscode](https://code.visualstudio.com/) integration, it's recommended to move the toolchain in `/opt` and set `BOLOS_ENV` environment variable as follows

 ```
 BOLOS_ENV=/opt/bolos-devenv